-Easily accessible from Paris (about 15-20 min) the magnificent Château de Versailles is clearly a Must’do in Paris surroundings and a good idea for an excursion.
-Read our complete guide
+Easily accessible from Paris, a day trip to the Château de Versailles is clearly a Must’do in Paris surroundings and a good idea for an excursion.
+Read our complete guide :

--Many guided tours from Paris to Versailles are organized, it’s certainly one of the best way to discover Versailles
+- Many guided tours from Paris to Versailles are organized, it’s certainly one of the best ways to discover Versailles.

 In 50 years, Versailles was completely transformed from the simple hunting lodge of Louis XIII to a lavish and huge palace, a monument to the age of absolutism.
 What you see today has been considered as the greatest living museum of a vanished life.

 The construction of this symbol of pomp employed from 32,000 to 45,000 workmen, some of whom had to drain marshes – often at the cost of their lives – and move forests.

 Louis XIV set out to create a palace that would be the awe of Europe.
 He entrusted Louis Le Vau with the architecture, although Hardouin-Mansart was to play a great role later on.
 Le Brun was given the mission to decorate the interior.
 Together these great artists created grandeur and elegance that were to be copied but never duplicated all over Europe.
 Versailles became a symbol of pomp, magnificence, ceremony, and opulence.

 Many Kings occupied the Château, Louis XIV (the Sun King), Louis XV and Louis XVI.
 Napoleon also lived at Versailles but was not really fond of it.